esyede/rakit/packages/docs/data/curl.md

 ## Response

-After the request is executed, this component will always return an `\stdClass` object with properties:
+Every request answers with an `\stdClass` carrying:

 -   `code` - which will contain the http status code (e.g. `200`)
 -   `headers` - which will contain the http response headers (as an array)